Social Security Disability Appeals Process

 If an individual is unsuccessful at the hearing in front of the Administrative Law Judge, the next step is a review by Appeals Council.
 The Appeals Council will review the decision of the Administrative Law Judge under an abuse of discretion standard.
 If this review results in a denial, the final appeal goes to the Federal Court.
 The claim will be reviewed only for legal errors at this stage of the appeals process.
 At each step of the appeals process, an individual will receive a written decision that explains why the claim and appeal was denied.

 The Social Security appeals process is complex and can be lengthy.
 It is important to have a competent and effective disability attorney representing you throughout this time.
-If you have been denied Social Security Disability benefits and are considering beginning the appeals process, or have already begun the appeals process, contact the attorneys at Mulligan Epstein today for answers to your questions and competent representation.
+If you have been denied Social Security Disability benefits and are considering beginning the appeals process, or have already begun the appeals process, contact the attorneys at Mulligan Attorneys today for answers to your questions and competent representation.